 Length of Time it Takes to Get a Ph.D. in Business

-Earning a Ph.D. in Business generally takes about four years.
+Earning a Ph.D. in Business generally takes about four to five years.
 Students can find these programs at 4-year universities.
 The first two years of study usually include completion of core courses such as organizational theory, microeconomics and qualitative and quantitative research methods.

 First Two Years

-The final two years of the business Ph.D. program focus on the completion of a teaching assignment and a dissertation.
+The final two to three years of the business Ph.D. program focus on the completion of a teaching assignment and a dissertation.
 During the teaching assignment, students assist faculty members with research and in teaching some courses.
 Students often receive a stipend during their teaching assignment.